Breeding Your

 consider that annual maintenance of the mother will cost

-you $1,000, and you shouldn’t breed her at intervals more
+you $1,000, and you shouldnt breed her at intervals more

 frequent than two years.
-Maybe it’s understandable why
+Maybe its understandable why

 75% of breeders do not attempt to breed again.
 The verdict

-is in…if you’re thinking of breeding for the money, you
+if youre thinking of breeding for the money, you

 should know right now, breeding definitely does not make